jooniku/convolutional_neural_network/Documentation/implementation_document.md

 - Feeds it to the network

 ### Convolutional layer
-- Checks size of the image and adds appropriate padding.
-"Same" padding is used, so the images are always convoluted as the same size.
+- No padding is applied
 - Convolutes the image by taking a filter and sliding it across the image and taking a dot-product and then a sum of weights and local image.
 Then adds a bias.
 - The weight matrix (kernel) and bias vectors are initialized with values suggested in the Stanford course material of best current practises
 - Weigth initialization formula is _w = np.random.randn(n) * sqrt(2.0/n)_, bias vector has all values of _0.01_